 Double action self-defense revolvers used to be the gun of choice, but today they are one of many excellent self-defense options out there.
 A few of us are carrying full-sized or small-bore revolvers for personal defense, the most common choice today are small-framed snub-nosed revolvers in 38 Special.

 This is worth mentioning because these handguns have more quirks to overcome when it comes to defense and reloading.
 We will get into some of these later, but the main point is that most of these “snubbie 38s” will carry only five rounds on board.

-You know their names: The Smith & Wesson J-frame, Taurus m85, Ruger LCR, etc. We can talk about higher pressure +P and non +P ammo another time, but suffice to say that the guns will need to be disassembled and put back together again every five rounds.
+You know their names: Smith & Wesson, Taurus, Ruger LCR, etc. We can talk about higher pressure +P and non +P ammo another time, but suffice to say that the guns will need to be disassembled and put back together again every five rounds.